-Whether payments stop at age eighteen or at graduation from high school depends on the law of the state.
-Many states say payments stop at the later of those two events (assuming the child will graduate high school in a normal amount of time).
+Whether payments stop at age eighteen or graduation from high school depends on the law of the state.
+Many states say payments stop later than those two events (assuming the child will graduate high school in a normal amount of time).

-If only one child is the subject of a support order, the parent who is obliged to pay child support (the obligor) can stop making payments when the child reaches eighteen or graduates high school.
+If only one child is the subject of a support order, the parent who is obliged to pay child support (the obligor) can stop making payments when they reach eighteen or graduate high school.
 The obligor does not have to go to court to seek permission to stop payments.

-If there is more than one child who is subject of a support order, the right of the obligor to reduce payments when the oldest child reaches the age of majority will depend on the wording of the court’s support order.
+If there is more than one child who is subject to a support order, the obligor’s right to reduce payments when the oldest child reaches the age of majority will depend on the wording of the court’s support order.

 If support is set at a certain amount per child (for example, “child support shall be $200 per month for each of the three children”), then the obligor may reduce payments by $200 as each of the three children reaches the age of majority.
 Under this example, child support would be $600 per month when all three children were under eighteen; $400 per month when the oldest child reached eighteen; $200 per month when the middle child reached eighteen; and no support when all three were over eighteen.

 If, on the other hand, child support for three children was set as a lump sum for all children (for example, “child support for the three children shall be $600 per month”), then the obligor must keep paying $600 per month until the youngest of the three children reaches eighteen, unless the obligor goes to court and obtains a reduction in child support.